the-pudding/starter/README.story.md

 - `lookup-state-abbr.js`: Get state abbrevation from state name.
 - `tracker.js`: Fire simple GA tracking on events.

+#### Slider

 NoUISlider is included by default, with some preset pudding styles.
 To include it, simply include the library in your JS file `import noUiSlider from 'nouislider'`.
 Then in `src/css/config.styl`, uncomment `no-ui-slider.styl`.

+#### Google Sheet

+You can pull down a Google Sheet to JSON to include in your JS, or use for templating HTML.
+Make the sheet sharable, then fill out `config.json` with the details.
+By default it will be the file in `data/sheet.json` which you could use for HTML.
+You can have it save anywhere by supplying a custom filepath (eg. `src/js/example.json` or `src/assets/data/example.json`).

 ## CSS